 In developing the ROVR’s intuitive technology Wizdish have created a totally immersive experience in which the user develops real memories and reacts as if truly present – the real world is forgotten.

-Recent sales and deliveries of the ROVR have been to VR professionals exploring a variety of experiences in: S Korea, Denmark, France, Austria, UK, Turkey, India and USA.
-With excellent positive feedback, WizDish is now offering the ROVR for general release through their ecommerce website: www.wizdish.com
+Recent sales and deliveries of the ROVR have been to VR professionals exploring a variety of experiences in: South Korea, Denmark, France, Austria, UK, Turkey, India and USA.
+With excellent positive feedback, Wizdish is now offering the ROVR for general release through their ecommerce website: www.wizdish.com

 Granted a US patent in 2008 with more patents pending, the ROVR platform requires minimal effort, no harness, and stops simulation sickness.
 Users can walk, run, ski, and snowboard unencumbered in virtual reality (VR) for as long as the content engages them.

 Why the Wizdish ROVR makes business sense to professional VR developers